fraboeni/fraboeni.github.io/_pages/research_group.md

 author_profile: true
 ---

-This page provides an overview on current activities of the *PrivML* research group I am coordinating.
-The topics are mainly (but not exclusively) centered around privacy-preserving machine learning.
+This page provides an overview on projects I am working on and students I am supervizing or have supervised in the past.

+## Current projects and research interest
+- Individualizing privacy guarantees according to user preferences
+- Measuring and auditing privacy leakage in ML
+- Jointly optimizing for privacy and different aspects of trustworthy ML

 ## Currently ongoing theses